chef-cft/chef-examples/examples/AutomateHaTuning.md

   worker_processes = 10 # Not to exceed 10 or max number of cores
 ```

-## Apply to all BE’s for OpenSearch via `chef-autoamte config patch opensearch-be-patch.toml`
+## Apply to all BE’s for OpenSearch via `chef-automate config patch opensearch-be-patch.toml --os`

 ```toml
 # Cluster Ingestion